kantorlab/hivmmer/README.md

 We have primarily tested hivmmer on CentOS 6.8, but in theory it should run on any 64-bit Linux system with glibc >= 2.12.

-For refernce, all of the relevant conda recipes are available from the [Kantor Lab's conda-recipes repository](https://github.com/kantorlab/conda-recipes).
+All relevant conda recipes are available from the [Kantor Lab's conda-recipes repository](https://github.com/kantorlab/conda-recipes).

 ### Quick install with Docker